-- Grocery Bag Foodie- I’m not sure if this is someone who likes to eat and bag groceries or a foodie who likes grocery bags.
+- Grocery Bag Foodie- I’m unsure if this is someone who likes to eat and bag groceries or a foodie who enjoys grocery bags.

-- Is $400 enough money for groceries for a student?– That depends if you are eating them all in a day..
+- Is $400 enough money for groceries for a student?– That depends on whether you are eating them all in a day.

-- Is Bulk Barn Cheaper- That depends on what you are comparing prices too.
+- Is Bulk Barn Cheaper?
+That depends on what prices you are comparing.

-- Challenging desserts- Nope, you won’t find those here as I’m all about easy and frugal.
+- Challenging desserts- Nope, you won’t find those here; I’m all about being effortless and frugal.